Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization

-The operation cost \eqref{eq:operationalCost} can alternatively be written as $J(\uVec, \deltathVec, \deltatk,\wVec)$ to explicitly specify the dependence on the control $\uVec$ and the uncertainty $\wVec.$ In the context of \ac{mpc}, the question arises as to whether there is a control (over the prediction horizon) that is not only permissible in every scenario (\ie, satisfies the model equations and constraints) but is also optimal in every scenario.
+This can be alternatively written as $J(\uVec, \deltathVec, \deltatk,\wVec)$ to highlight the dependence on the control input $\uVec$ and the uncertain input $\wVec.$ In the context of \ac{mpc}, the question arises as to whether there is a control trajectory that is not only feasible in every scenario (\ie, satisfies the model equations and constraints) but is also optimal in every scenario.

 With the notation defined above, this can be expressed mathematically as the following robust \ac{mpc} problem.